grahamjh99/VisionDrive/part-05/capstone-part-05.md

 ## Deliverable Format & Submission

-- Format: Interactive graphic presentation, website, or slide deck.
-- Public presentation of 13-17 minutes, with another 5 minutes of questions.
+- Format: Public presentation of 13-17 minutes, plus 5 minutes of questions.
+Presentation should include interactive graphics, website, and/or slide deck.

 ---